Youngzt998/ziteng.yang.github.io/index.md

 ## Life

 - I was born and raised up in Chongqing, China.
 This is a magical city built on several mountains.
 You should pay a visit if you'd like to see how such thing could exist.
 My father comes from Hebei Province in China and worked there in a city named Zhuozhou close to Beijing for a very long time.
-Therefore, I was also familiar with this two cities.
+Therefore, I was also familiar with those cities.
 - Although I lived in Shanghai for 4 years during my undergraduate life, I know nothing about Shanghai at all because I spend most of my time on campus : (
 - ...